-- No spectators. - Team rosters are limited to a maximum of 10 individuals. - Temperature checks are required of all individuals associated with the match, as they enter the facility. - Screening is required of all individuals associated with the match, as they enter the facility.
-The NJCAA COVID-19 Daily Screening Questionnaire will be used. - Masks covering the nose and mouth are required of all individuals associated with the match at all times.
+- No spectators. - Team rosters have limitations per individual sport. - Temperature checks are required of all individuals associated with the match, as they enter the facility. - Screening is required of all individuals associated with the match, as they enter the facility.
+The NJCAA COVID-19 Daily Screening Questionnaire will be used. - MATC athletes and athletic staff will receive COVID-19 tests as deemed appropriate by local health authorities, and/or MATC, based upon local and college safety indicators. - Masks covering the nose and mouth are required of all individuals associated with the match at all times.
 Players will be allowed to take their mask off during competition only. - Players and coaches must follow social distancing guidelines at all times, except when on the court during play. - Teams should arrive in uniform.
 Locker rooms will not be available for teams.
 However, bathrooms must be made available. - Teams are required to bring their own water.
 Water jugs will not be provided. - Liquid hand sanitizer must be made available for both teams. - No pre- or post-game handshakes.